Whimsy Stick

 Stop rehearsal with management before training begins

-First, every jump that lands strengthens the behavior.
-So house line indoors during high-risk moments.
-Specifically guest arrivals and post-walk excitement.
-Plus gate or crate when the dog cannot be directly supervised.
-Also, a trained Place behavior near the front door becomes the dog’s default position during all arrivals.
-In short, management is the prerequisite for training to be possible.
-By contrast, a dog practicing the jump 10 times per day is training themselves into the problem.
-They go faster than any session can train them out of it.
+Every jump that lands strengthens the behavior.
+Use a house line indoors during high-risk moments: guest arrivals and post-walk excitement.
+Gate or crate when the dog cannot be directly supervised.
+A trained Place behavior near the front door becomes the dog’s default position during all arrivals.
+Management is the prerequisite for training to be possible.
+A dog practicing the jump 10 times per day is training themselves into the problem faster than any session can train them out of it.

 Before everything else